fennel-ai/client/docs/pages/api-reference/client/query.md

 #### Returns
 <Expandable title="type" type="Union[pd.Dataframe, pd.Series]">
-Returns the extracted features as dataframe with one column for each feature in `outputs`.
+Returns the queried features as dataframe with one column for each feature in `outputs`.
 If a single output feature is requested, features are returned as a single pd.Series.
 Note that input features aren't returned back unless they are also present in the `outputs`